-More than 20 organizations came together to develop a set of shared "Principles on Identification for Sustainable Development: Toward the Digital Age" which considers the fundamentals to maximizing the benefits of identification systems while mitigating the risks.
-We hope additional organizations would be interested in joining and consider this to be a living document to be revised in the future with further learning and implementation.
+More than 20 organizations came together to develop a set of shared Principles on Identification for Sustainable Development: Toward the Digital Age which considers the fundamentals to maximizing the benefits of identification systems while mitigating the risks.
+This is considered to be a living document that will be revised in the future with further learning and implementation.